An Introduction to the Command® CliftonStrengths Theme

 Work With Command: Partner with someone with strong Woo or Empathy talents.
 Some obstacles do not need to be confronted; they can be circumvented.
 This person can help you avoid obstacles through relationships.

 Lead With Command: Consider taking the lead on a committee.
 You have definite ideas about what you would like to see happen, and you can naturally influence a group to follow you.
 You might be comfortable spearheading new initiatives.

 Live With Command: In your relationships, seize opportunities to speak plainly and directly about sensitive subjects.
 Your unwillingness to hide from the truth can become a source of strength and constancy for your colleagues and friends.
 Strive to become known as a candid person.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Command to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Command to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.

 To successfully manage or lead others, you must individualize your approach.
 You must understand what makes each of your team members unique.
 And you must lead meaningful conversations about performance that focus on what each person naturally does best.

 An Example of Managing Team Members With Command